flaxmans/CompBio_on_git/Datasets/COVID-19/CDPHE_Data/CDPHE_Data_Portal/ByCountyOfID/README.md

 There is also a "metadata" link from that webpage, which points to:  [https://www.arcgis.com/sharing/rest/content/items/fbae539746324ca69ff34f086286845b/info/metadata/metadata.xml?format=default&output=html][metadatalink].
 Please visit [that link][metadatalink] for more information about the data themselves.

 ## Notes about files here
-Each day, I visited [website][sourcewebpage] and clicked on the "Download" button to export the "Full Dataset" as a spreadsheet (.csv).
+The raw data can be obtained from a link at [this page][sourcewebpage].
+I obtained the raw data URL by clicking on the "Download" button and then getting the URL from the "Full Dataset > Spreadsheet" button that appeared.
+That URL was put into the script I wrote called ["dataportcurl.sh"](https://github.com/flaxmans/CompBio_on_git/blob/main/Datasets/COVID-19/CDPHE_Data/CDPHE_Data_Portal/dataportalcurl.sh) for automation of data collection.
 Names of .csv files indicate the dates on which they were obtained.

+Note that the URL changes periodically (apparently without warning).
+As such, I sometimes miss several days if I don't notice the error message generated.

 ## Additional Data Availability
 Data from the Colorado Department of Public Health and Environment are also archived on Google Drive at [https://drive.google.com/drive/folders/11ulhC5FwnRhiKqxDl6_9PnSMOjCWnLPB?usp=sharing](https://drive.google.com/drive/folders/11ulhC5FwnRhiKqxDl6_9PnSMOjCWnLPB?usp=sharing).
 That link was found at [https://covid19.colorado.gov/case-data](https://covid19.colorado.gov/case-data).

+## No warranty
+The data here are provided with absolutely no warranty with regard to their fitness for any kind of use.

 [metadatalink]: https://www.arcgis.com/sharing/rest/content/items/fbae539746324ca69ff34f086286845b/info/metadata/metadata.xml?format=default&output=html